x011/File_Hider/README.md

 - **RSA Key Encryption**: The AES session key is encrypted with a RSA public key, ensuring that only the private key holder can decrypt it.
 - **Secure Key Derivation**: Uses PBKDF2 with HMAC-SHA256 for secure key derivation.
 - **Random IVs and Salts**: Each layer of encryption uses a random IV, and the key derivation uses a random salt, enhancing security against certain types of attacks.
+- **Compression and Base64 Encoding**: Compresses data before encryption and encodes the encrypted data in base64, reducing file size and detectability by forensic analysis tools.

 ## Security Note